apache/mesos/docs/configuration.md

       --weights=VALUE
     </td>
     <td>
-      A comma-separated list of role/weight pairs
+      A comma-separated list of role/weight pairs of the form
-      of the form 'role=weight,role=weight'.
-Weights
+      <code>role=weight,role=weight</code>.
+Weights are used
-      are used to indicate forms of priority.
+      to indicate forms of priority.
     </td>
   </tr>
   <tr>